AlexGisi/mpc-racing/README.md

 # for akshay
-note the final work is across the branches `main` and `mpc`.
-The `main` branch implements the pure pursuit controller with optimization via GA in agent.py. the `mpc` branch implements the mpc in agent.py.
+note the final work is across the branches `pp` and `mpc`.
+The `pp` branch implements the pure pursuit controller with the best parameters found via GA. the `mpc` branch implements the mpc in agent.py.

+to run the final agent: `git checkout pp`.

 the `control` directory holds mpc-related files. the `models` directory holds files related to the development of the vehicle models (these are re-implemented in casadi symbolics in